enthought/mayavi/docs/source/mayavi/mayavi_objects.rst

 ``lut_data_mode``      'auto', 'point data' and 'cell data'.
 			Specifies the data type to use for the LUTs.
-This can be changed between .
+This can be changed inbetween .
 Changing this setting will change the data range and name of the lookup table/legend bar.
 If set to 'auto' (the default), it automatically looks for cell and point data with